build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Let's see if we can make sense of what we're seeing by following the timestamps in chronological order for each line of output from each machine.
 Look at the timestamps across all the output in all 4 windows running `tcpdump`.
 What's the first thing you see happening?

-> host-c:
+> **host-c:**
 > 19:58:36.776848 IP 6.0.0.103.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

 Before `host-c` can send out the ICMP packets, it needs to know the IP address of the machine its sending them to.
-We know that the machine is configured through nsswitch to use multicast to lookup any `.local` address.
+We know that `host-c` is configured through `/etct/nsswitch.conf` to use multicast to lookup any `.local` address.
 Any address within the `224.0.0.0/4` subnet is designated as a multicast address; specifically, `224.0.0.251` is reserved for multicast DNS requests.
 We can also see that it's using the port `5353`, which is also reserved for multicast DNS requests.

-So, on this line, we see that `host-c`, (`6.0.0.103`) is making a request to a know multicast DNS IP address and port for name resolution for `host-h.local`.
+So, on this line, we see that `host-c` (`6.0.0.103`) is making a request to a known multicast DNS IP address and port for name resolution for `host-h.local`.

-> router-3, eth1
+> **router-3, eth1**
 > 19:58:36.776906 IP (tos 0x0, ttl 255, id 6263, offset 0, flags [DF], proto UDP (17), length 58)
     6.0.0.103.5353 > 224.0.0.251.5353: [bad udp cksum 0xe799 -> 0x628b!]
 0 A (QM)? host-h.local.
 (30)

 We see the name resolution request packet that `host-c` sent hitting `router-3`.
 This is exact same story we told above, except this time from `router-3`'s perspective.

-> router-3, eth0
+> **router-3, eth0**
 > 19:58:36.777712 IP (tos 0x0, ttl 255, id 35930, offset 0, flags [DF], proto UDP (17), length 58)
     4.0.3.1.5353 > 224.0.0.251.5353: [bad udp cksum 0xe833 -> 0x61f1!]
 0 A (QM)? host-h.local.
 (30)

+Here we see `router-3` generating its own request for name resolution for `host-h.local`.
+At first blush, this looks like the same packet we saw on `eth1` for `router-3`... but there's one big important difference.
+Look at the source IP address: `4.0.3.1`.
+That's `router-3`'s address on `4.0.0.0/8`, not `host-c`'s address on `6.0.0.0/8`...

-Here we see `router-3` generating it's own request for name resolution for `host-h.local`.
-What essentially happened is `router-3` received `host-c`'s request and told it to chill for a second.
-Rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process, and it will respond back to `host-c` directly once it has an answer.
+What happened is `router-3` received `host-c`'s request.
+Rather than just forwarding `host-c`'s packet, `router-3` then initiated it's own name resolution process.
+It will respond back to `host-c` directly once it has an answer.
+This is textbook proxy behavior!

-> host-h
+> **host-h**
 > 19:58:36.777779 IP 4.0.3.1.5353 > 224.0.0.251.5353: 0 A (QM)? host-h.local.
 (30)

-**TODO** how does a request destined for `224.0.0.251` end up on all machines?
-Or at least, how did it end up on `host-h`?
-Theory: each machine that "opts in" to the multicast network now does the equivalent of advertising the multicast DNS address?

 `host-h` receives the name resolution request from `router-3` for itself.

-> host-h
+> **host-h**
 > 19:58:36.782619 IP 4.0.0.108.5353 > 224.0.0.251.5353: 0*- [0q] 1/0/0 (Cache flush) A 4.0.0.108 (40)

-`host-h` sends response packets to the multicast DNS address basically saying "IT ME!", passing it's own IP address, `4.0.0.108`.
+`host-h` sends response packets to the multicast DNS address basically saying "IT ME!", passing its own IP address, `4.0.0.108`.

-> router-3, eth0
+> **router-3, eth0**
 > 19:58:36.782772 IP (tos 0x0, ttl 255, id 50413, offset 0, flags [DF], proto UDP (17), length 68)
     4.0.0.108.5353 > 224.0.0.251.5353: [bad udp cksum 0xe5a6 -> 0x5b8d!]
 0*- [0q] 1/0/0 host-h.local.
 (Cache flush) [2m] A 4.0.0.108 (40)

-`router-3` receives `host-h`'s response packet and caches the response for 2m (2 minutes).
+`router-3` receives `host-h`'s response packet, which says "hey, if you have a cached response for `host-h.local`, go ahead and flush that cache and instead cache this IP address for 2m (2 minutes)".

-> router-3, eth1
+> **router-3, eth1**
 > 19:58:36.785114 IP (tos 0x0, ttl 255, id 15580, offset 0, flags [DF], proto UDP (17), length 68)
     6.0.3.1.5353 > 224.0.0.251.5353: [bad udp cksum 0xea3d -> 0x56f6!]
 0*- [0q] 1/0/0 host-h.local.
 (Cache flush) [2m] A 4.0.0.108 (40)

-`router-3` sends a packet to the multicast DNS network (**is this the correct word?**) telling participating machines that `host-h.local` is at `4.0.0.108` and that participating machines should cache that value.
+`router-3` responds back to `host-c`'s initial request by letting every machine on the `6.0.0.0/8` network know that `host-h.local` is at `4.0.0.108` and that participating machines should follow the same cache protocol described above.

-> host-c
+> **host-c**
 > 19:58:36.785144 IP 6.0.3.1.5353 > 224.0.0.251.5353: 0*- [0q] 1/0/0 (Cache flush) A 4.0.0.108 (40)

 `host-c` receives the packet from `router-3` to cache `4.0.0.108` as the address for `host-h.local`.

-> host-c
+> **host-c**
 > 19:58:36.787560 IP 6.0.0.103 > 4.0.0.108: ICMP echo request, id 8, seq 1, length 64

 `host-c` initiates the ICMP ping request.
 The rest of this should be old hat to dedicated readers.

+NEXT STEPS: - go back and simplify the network and what we're watching

+* don't turn on avahi-daemon on all the routers
+* watch name resolution fail for `host-h` from `host-c`
+* have the reader manually turn it on on router-3
+* watch name resolution work for `host-h.local` and watch all the tcpdumps
+* see name resolution NOT work for `host-b.local`
+* turn on avahi-daemon for `router-2`
+* watch name resolution work for `host-b` from `host-c`, also maybe watch gossip happen from `host-h`
+* exercise: how to get name resolution to work for host-a from host c?

 **TODO:** consider if we should replace `ping` with an actual name resolution tool

+**TODO:** add an end of the chapter exercises section. one exercise should be changing configuration settings on avahi-conf, e.g. change the hostname. maybe this explanation would help set the stage?

+**TODO:** exercise: `hopon host-a`, can you see name resolution packets for `host-b` hitting `host-a`.
+Maybe use this line: Since this is a multicast packet, every machine on the `6.0.0.0/8` network receives the packet.

+**TODO:** execise: kill avahi-daemon on `router-3` and see the name resolution fail for `host-h`.

+You'll see that `avahi-utils` has been added to your Dockerfile for this chapter to install the software for you on `restart`.
+We also needed to be able to configure the avahi server.
+You'll find the configuration settings in [the avahi-daemon.conf file](./init/avahi-daemon.conf) and you'll see the file copied into our containers in [the start-up.sh script](./init/start-up.sh).